 Conclusion: Grant Applications in the 21st Century

-Whether online or offline: even a grant request that is perfect in every respect will only turn into a commitment if you write to the right grant giving organizations.
+Whether online or offline: Even a foundation application that is perfect in every respect will only turn into an acceptance if you write to the right funding organizations.
 Network, connect, and stay on top of developments in the foundation landscape and the world of philanthropy.
-At StiftungSchweiz, you not only easily and efficiently research suitable grant giving organizations and addresses for your project, the comprehensive knowledge hub, the online magazine The Philanthropist and regular news from the non-profit world provide you with valuable information and insights.
-Through the adjacent largest donation platform in Switzerland, you also have the opportunity to attract the attention of private donors and companies and to finance your project in this way.
+At StiftungSchweiz, you can not only easily and efficiently research suitable funding organizations and addresses for your project, the comprehensive knowledge hub, the online magazine The Philanthropist and regular news from the non-profit world provide you with valuable information and insights.
+The adjacent donation platform also gives you the opportunity to attract the attention of private donors and companies and fund your project in this way.